Antonio Conte won the Premier League in his first season at Chelsea, but how does his 2016-17 team compare to Jose Mourinho’s first team?

-Anyway, embroiled in one of these debates recently about Mourinho’s first Chelsea team compared to Conte’s team of last season, we decided what better way to settle the argument than ask our friends at Football Manager to simulate a game between the two.
+Anyway, embroiled in one of these debates recently about Mourinho and Conte’s first Chelsea teams, we decided there was no better way to settle the argument than to ask our friends at Football Manager to simulate a game between the two.

-Conte had the advantage of taking on a Chelsea team much more established as one of the best in the world after years of top recruitment, but Mourinho benefitted from having the likes of Petr Cech, John Terry, Frank Lampard and Didier Drogba at their best.
+Conte had the advantage of inheriting Chelsea team much more established as one of the best in the world after years of top recruitment, but Mourinho benefitted from having the likes of Petr Cech, John Terry, Frank Lampard and Didier Drogba at their best.

 So, just for fun, here’s what happened when the two teams met on Football Manager…

 This was an intriguing tactical encounter that pitted Mourinho’s flexible 4-5-1 system against the fluid 3-4-3 that propelled Chelsea to the title last season.

 It quickly became apparent that Claude Makelele and N’Golo Kante in particular were going to be crucial in giving their respective sides the upper hand during the match.